Ann Sheridan: Personal life

-On June 5, 1966, Sheridan married actor Scott McKay, who was with her when she died, seven months later.
+On June 5, 1966, Sheridan married actor Scott McKay, who was with her when she died seven months later.

 Sheridan supported Thomas E. Dewey in the 1948 presidential elections.

 Death

 In 1966, Sheridan began starring in a new television series, a Western-themed comedy called Pistols 'n' Petticoats.
-She became ill during the filming and died of esophageal cancer with massive liver metastases at age 51 on January 21, 1967, in Los Angeles.
-She was cremated and her ashes were stored at the Chapel of the Pines Crematory in Los Angeles until they were interred in a niche in the Chapel Columbarium at the Hollywood Forever Cemetery in 2005.
+She became ill during the filming and died of esophageal cancer with massive liver metastases on January 21, 1967, in Los Angeles.
+Sheridan was 51.
+She was cremated and her ashes were interred in the private vault at Chapel of the Pines Crematory in Los Angeles until they were reinterred in a niche in the Chapel Columbarium at the Hollywood Forever Cemetery in 2005.